rshastal/pack147test/join.md

         Contact us to learn more
       </h2>
       <p class="mt-3 text-slate-600">
-        Talk to a parent leader, ask anything, or arrange to visit a meeting first — no commitment.
+        Talk to a parent leader, ask questions, or arrange to visit a meeting first — no commitment.
       </p>
       <span class="inline-flex items-center gap-1 mt-6 font-bold text-cub-blue">
         Get in touch